D365 Business Central Configuration Package Challenges – Sales Orders Error

 A message is displayed showing that the system is working on applying the package, i.e. updating the records in the affected table.

-Once completed the system will give you a message stating how many tables, errors, inserted records and records have been modified.
+Once completed, the system will give you a message stating how many tables, errors, and inserted records have been modified.

 Questions?
 As a Microsoft Gold Partner, FMT understands that your business is unique and won’t fit a pre-determined mold.
 We can help you select and implement the right ERP solution for your business, so you can get the maximum value out of your system.
-Give us a call at 833-827-4276 if you have any questions.
+Give us a call at 833-827-4276 or contact us here if you have any questions.